On the Capacity of Channels with Timing Synchronization Errors: Special Cases of

 where $\mathtt{d} = \log_2(2e) - \psi_1 \approx 1.154163765$.
 We note here that this is exactly the same bound obtained in \cite{kan_10_isit_delchn} with a completely different technique.
 Since this bound was shown to be tight for small $p$, we have that the capacity of the BDC itself is given by the above expression for small $p$.

 \begin{dis} The advantage in the evaluation of the above bound was that, when we restrict to the case of a single deletion, the ambiguity in the first channel state $Z_1$ arises only when $r_1(x_{[i]}) > 1$, in which case the uncertainty is exactly $h_2\Big(\frac{1}{r_1(x_{[i]})}\Big)$.
-This, however, is not true when there are $2$ or more deletions, wherein we will have to count subsequence weights of sequences. \end{dis}
+This, however, is not true when there are $2$ or more deletions.
+Although similar methods can be used to arrive at the corresponding bounds for first-order Markov sources, these bounds are not improved much over their SIR counterparts. \end{dis}